Specialist Communication Disorders Across the Lifespan PG (10271.1)

 For more information and to test your computer, please visit the LearnOnline Student Help and click on the link to Blackboard Collaborate

-Real-time meetings using Zoom may also be required when shared access to video and audio is required for clinical learning.
+Real-time meetings using Zoom or Teams may also be required when shared access to video and audio is required for clinical learning.
 Familiarity with using YouTube to upload unlisted videos and share private links with the class is also advised.

 Work placement, internships or practicums